 A special technique called fluorescent in situ hybridisation or FISH can be used to view changes in chromosomes that result from genetic variations.
 A mutated gene segment in a chromosome can be made to “light up” or fluoresce when it is bound by a special probe.
 Genetic changes in some cancers can be detected using this method.
 For instance, FISH is one of the methods used to determine increased expression of the gene HER2/neu.
 There are many other applications of FISH technology as well, such as chromosome microdeletions, in which a certain part of a chromosome is completely missing.
 In this case, the chromosome segment will not fluoresce compared to a normal set of chromosomes.
 FISH is also used as the first test to look for extra or missing chomosomes when a pregnant woman has an amniocentesis or chorionic villus sampling to look for e.g. Down syndrome.

 Microarray testing is an advance in technology that allows detection of chromosome imbalances that are smaller than can be detected by looking down a microscope.
 These smaller imbalances are called microdeletions or microinsertions.
 Despite their smaller size, they can still cause major birth defects and genetic syndromes.
-Microarray testing does not require the cells to be grown before the test can be performed so, like FISH testing, it can be done much faster than conventional chromosome analysis.
+Microarray testing does not require the cells to be grown before the test can be performed so, like FISH testing, it can be done much faster than conventional chromosome studies.